jack-fdrv/PixP/README.md

 ###Hints:###
 <table>
     <tr>
-If u have pp-bg.jpg u must use pp-bg1.jpg (same extension).
+If you have pp-bg.jpg u must use pp-bg1.jpg (same extension).
 U cant use .png if ur default img is pp-bg.jpg. <br />
-U can type url of image, but if it not named 'pp-bg' u cant use layouts.<br />
+You can type url of image, but if it not named 'pp-bg' you cant use layouts.<br />
 Script use cookie, so if you reload page you will see all settings have been saved.<br />
-Hover mode - when you use inspect mode script will hide the image while you are working with Elements.<br />
+Hover mode - when you use inspect mode script will hide the image while you are working with elements.<br />
 If you see cropped image press: <code>Alt + Z</code><br />
  </tr>
 </table>